 Even so, I managed to pull my thoughts together in some form of order…

-I thought I could add a prelander (basically a page I control and own) to the whole flow, between the traffic and affiliate offer.
+I thought I could add a prelander (a web page I control and own) to the whole flow, between the traffic and affiliate offer.

-That way I’d have some control from traffic to affiliate offer.
+That way I’d have some control from the traffic I pay and get before it goes to the affiliate offer.

 So a few hours later…